 The National Bureau of Asian Research (NBR)

-Mr. Kamphausen’s areas of professional expertise include China’s People’s Liberation Army (PLA), U.S.-China defense relations, U.S. defense and security policy toward Asia, and East Asian security issues.
-He has presented lectures on these topics throughout the United States, Asia and Europe.
+Mr. Kamphausen’s areas of professional expertise include China’s People’s Liberation Army (PLA), U.S.-China defense relations, East Asian security issues and innovation and intellectual property protection policy.
+He has presented lectures on these topics throughout the United States, Asia, and Europe.

-Mr. Kamphausen’s NBR publications include the last eight volumes from the annual PLA Conference, published by the U.S. Army War College, including Assessing the People’s Liberation Army in the Hu Jintao Era, edited by Roy Kamphausen, David Lai, and Travis Tanner (Strategic Studies Institute, 2014).
-He also authored “China’s Land Forces: New Priorities and Capabilities” in Strategic Asia 2012-13: China’s Military Challenge (edited by Ashley Tellis and Travis Tanner, October 2012).
+Mr. Kamphausen’s recent NBR publications include the NBR Special Report "Innovate in India: Global Perspectives on the Continuing Evolution of India’s IP Policy" (2015) and the last eight volumes from the annual PLA Conference, published by the U.S. Army War College, including the forthcoming volume The Chinese People’s Liberation Army in 2025 (co-edited with David Lai) and Assessing the People’s Liberation Army in the Hu Jintao Era(co-edited with David Lai and Travis Tanner).
+He also authored the chapter “China’s Land Forces: New Priorities and Capabilities” in Strategic Asia 2012-13: China’s Military Challenge (2012).
 Mr. Kamphausen was deputy director of the IP Commission in 2012 and an author of the Commission’s Report on the Theft of American Intellectual Property.

-Mr. Kamphausen is an Adjunct Associate Professor at Columbia University’s School of International and Public Affairs, and is a regular lecturer at leading U.S. military institutions, including the United States Military Academy (West Point), the National Defense University, and Army War College.
-He testifies regularly before Congress and consults with the U.S. Department of Defense.
-His analysis appears regularly in major international media, including Foreign Policy, Financial Times, New York Times, National Public Radio, Newsweek, and others.
+Mr. Kamphausen is an Adjunct Associate Professor at Columbia University’s School of International and Public Affairs, and a regular lecturer at leading U.S. military institutions, including the United States Military Academy (West Point), the National Defense University, and the U.S. Army War College.
+He also serves as a Senior Advisor on East Asia for the University of Connecticut Office of Global Affairs.
+Mr. Kamphausen testifies regularly before Congress and consults with the U.S. Department of Defense.
+His analysis appears in major international media, including Foreign Policy, Financial Times, New York Times, National Public Radio, Newsweek, and others.

 Contact: DC Office